bootcoder/tipsNtricks/README.md

   - As an OSX user you have a kickass development environment on your computer.
   - Not knowing how to navigate that environment can be a serious detriment on the job.
-  - Sublime in particular has a metric ton of keyboard shortcuts that can greatly increase your efficiency as a dev.
+  - These editors have a metric ton of keyboard shortcuts that can greatly increase your efficiency as a dev.

 Remote editors like: